 Marijuana products with THC or CBD profiles have both exhibited enormous potential in treating the symptoms of numerous health problems.
 Esteemed pharmacology researchers such as Dr. Ethan Russo also point out that cannabinoids and terpenes collaborate in numerous intricate ways to aid in amplifying the effects of medical marijuana.
 Bonding from extremely similar sources, even acting as safety mediators to modulate THC’s psychoactive properties.

 Experts commonly call this phenomenon the “Entourage Effect.”
 In another long term study on CBD epilepsy therapy, full-spectrum cannabis products demonstrated an approximate 71% reduction in seizure symptoms, just short of being double the seizure reduction rate of cannabidiol isolate (36%) products taken on their own.
 Whilst it’s important to stress that research is still in its relative infancy, the science so far illustrates how full spectrum cannabis, cannabinoids, and terpenes can be beneficial.

 When evaluating the right cannabis products to use, examining the strain’s cannabinoid content is something to consider.
 Patients should also be bent on maximizing those cannabinoid benefits to their fullest potential with a sizeable, healthy, balanced boost of terpenes.
-If you have any more questions regarding the terpene content in any of our store’s products or any further inquiries, please visit our contact page for further consultation, at https://terracannabis.com/contact-us/.
-You can also book an appointment with our pharmacist to find the best treatment plan for you.
+If you have any more questions regarding the terpene content in any of our store’s products or any further inquiries, please visit our contact page for further consultation.
+Please feel free to call us to book a phone consultation with our pharmacist and find the best treatment plan for you.